-Designation (also grape sweet must) for a grape must which has undergone further processing.
-Further fermentation is stopped by the addition of sulphur (but for certain organic products this is only allowed to a very limited extent or not at all).
-An actual alcohol content of up to 1% vol. is tolerated or permitted under wine law.
+Name (also grape sweet must) for a grape must that has undergone further treatment.
+Further fermentation is stopped by adding sulphur (however, this is only permitted to a very limited extent or not at all for certain organic products).
+An existing alcohol content of up to 1% vol. is tolerated or permitted by wine law.

-If necessary, certain substances such as sugar or fruit pulp separated during processing (for the purpose of flavouring) are added back to the grape juice.
-A grape must concentrate produced from it by dehydration may not be further processed into wine or added to wine.
-See also RTK (rectified concentrated grape must) and must.
+Where appropriate, certain substances such as sugar or pulp separated during processing (for flavouring purposes) are added back to the grape juice.
+A concentrated grape must made from it by dehydration may not be further processed into wine or added to a wine.
+See also under RCGM (rectified concentrated grape must) and must.